DevAgnihotri/MCA_Notes/Sem_3/SE/Unit_5.md

 ### **Definition:**

-Change Control is the **systematic process of managing software modifications** to ensure that only authorized and evaluated changes are implemented.
+Change Control is the **systematic process of managing all changes made in a software** it takes care of who's and what of all modifaications in the system. like who made the change and what change is made.
 ---

 ### **Steps in Change Control:**